Putting patients on the right targeted therapy faster with rapid diagnostics

 “You’ve Got To Be Quick, You’ve Got To Be Right”

-T2Direct Diagnostics is the first and only FDA-cleared and CE-marked system to identify deadly sepsis-causing pathogens directly from whole blood without the need for blood culture.
+T2Direct Diagnostics is the first and only FDA-cleared system to identify deadly sepsis-causing pathogens directly from whole blood without the need for blood culture.
 The T2Bacteria® Panel delivers faster, easier, and more accurate test results in 3 to 5 hours.
-The addition of T2Bacteria to a hospital’s sepsis protocol can get patients on the right treatment earlier and have a positive impact on patient care.
+The addition of T2Bacteria to a hospital’s SEP-1 bundle can get patients on the right treatment earlier and have a positive impact on patient care.